merthb/hapl/README.md

 ## How to use it

 After running the code it needs a path to the file with the following infos:
-- In the first line we have to give the function names on which we want to run the algorithm
+- In the first line we have to give the function names on which we want to run the algorithm (leave it empty, if you want to run the check on the whole code)
 - Then in each line we give the paths of the files which have to be matched

 ## About the algorithm

-The program is based on call-graph matching, so firstly we have to construct the call-graph to each function we need to match in the codes.
+The program is based on call-graph matching, so firstly we have to construct the call-graph to each function we need to match in the codes, or the call-graph of the whole code.
 After that, we need to find the shortest path from one call-graph to another.
 The program uses A* search to get this shortest path, and then calculates the precentage of matching by finding all differences between the original graph and the graph the A* search gave back (the end of the shortest path).